Should You Add A Note When Connecting On LinkedIn?

 Like most social networking sites, it allows you to send connection requests to other users.

-The reason why connecting with people on LinkedIn is important is because you cannot message people through LinkedIn unless you are already connected.
+The reason why connecting with people on LinkedIn is important is because you cannot message people through LinkedIn unless you are already connected (at least on their free version).

 When you send a connection request, LinkedIn gives you the opportunity to add a “note”, which is a small message that you can write.
 Adding a note is not mandatory.